TrustWiseAgent/GenTradeServer/README.md

 ## Setup Environment Variable

-It dependends on following environment variable, please use `export` or create a new `.env` file from [.env.template](./.env.template), and pass it into docker via `--env-file`
+It depends on following environment variable, please use `export` or create a new `.env` file from [.env.template](./.env.template), and pass it into docker via `--env-file`